Peter Ohneck House

 One Summit Square

 Built on the old 1960 Wolf & Desauer location.
-Indiana Michigan Power Center on Wikipedia, the free encyclopedia.
+Indiana Michigan Power Center on Wikipedia, The Free Encyclopedia.
 Discussion October 22, 2017 on You are positively from Fort Wayne, if you remember...
-Closed group on Facebook.
+Archived group only visible to existing members on Facebook.

 Photo and discussion of thier upside down sign July 17, 2017 on You are positively from Fort Wayne, if you remember...
-Closed group on Facebook.
+Archived group only visible to existing members on Facebook.

 Back to top

 Orange House Restaurant